-There are 3 types of Channels in Teams: Standard, Private, and Shared.
+There are 3 types of channels in Teams:

 - Select the Teams tab in the Teams app and select the 3 dots to the right of Team name